The Out-Laws (film)

-The Out-Laws is a 2023 American action comedy film directed by Tyler Spindel, written by Evan Turner and Ben Zazove, produced by Adam Sandler, Adam DeVine, and Allen Covert, and stars DeVine, Nina Dobrev, Ellen Barkin, and Pierce Brosnan.
+The Out-Laws is a 2023 American action comedy film directed by Tyler Spindel, written by Evan Turner and Ben Zazove, produced by Adam Sandler, Adam DeVine, and Allen Covert, and stars DeVine, Nina Dobrev, Ellen Barkin, and Pierce Brosnan with Poorna Jagannathan.

 The plot follows a bank manager on his wedding week whose bank is robbed by criminals that he very strongly suspects might be his future in-laws which gets proven right as he works with them when a crime boss that the criminals made enemies abducts his fiancé.

 The Out-Laws was released by Netflix on July 7, 2023.

 Plot

 Owen Browning, a young bank manager, and Parker McDermott, a yoga instructor, are about to get married.
-When Parker's estranged parents contact her to come to the wedding, Owen is excited that he will get to meet them, but she is concerned they can be overbearing.
+When Parker's long-absent parents contact her to come to the wedding, Owen is excited that he will get to meet them, but she is concerned they can be overbearing.

 Owen calls Neil and Margie, his difficult and anxious parents, to relay the good news about Parker's parents attending the wedding.
 They show their ignorance of Parker's profession as a yoga instructor, believing it involves a stripper pole, and rather than being happy about the news, they criticize Parker's parents for their absence from her life.

-At the bank, Owen has to free an employee locked in the vault as the result of a prank.
+At the bank, Owen has to free an employee locked in the vault as the result of a recurring prank.
 In doing so, he shows and talks about how state-of-the-art their bank's security system is.
 They point out their rival bank's vault security is considered the best in the state.
 Owen also mentions that all vaults have an emergency escape latch.

 Out at dinner with his parents, they talk about the impending arrival of Parker's parents.
 Meanwhile, Owen talks with the storage space facility where they rent, as he is hoping to access photos of Parker and them for a wedding photo montage.
 His call inadvertently alerts crime boss Rehan to their return.

 The following night, Parker's parents scare Owen when they let themselves into the soon-to-be-married couple's home, while Parker is still out leading a yoga class.
 They insist Owen call them Billy and Lilly.
 The next day, Owen takes a day off work to spend with the in-laws.
 They pick the agenda, so they go skydiving, get tattoos, and drink.

 Within 12 hours, an infamous full-costumed pair of criminals called the "Ghost Bandits" hold up Owen's bank, with Owen, now hungover, in the building.
 He notices specific indicators such as the male's cologne, giving him flashbacks to the bar the night before.
 Owen also recalls security details he revealed to Lilly, prompting him to believe that the robbers might be his future in-laws.